 No matter what size, big or small, your business is, creating a business plan is very important.
 The business plan will serve as a guide that outlines your goals and all the details regarding how you can reach such goals.
 But planning is just wishful thinking if there’s no proper execution and a solid business model in place.
 First off, you will need to build a solid business plan model.
 The model will provide you with a structured framework of all your ideas, goals, and strategies for your business.
 It can also serve as a tool to determine the feasibility of your business which can be used to attract investors when capital raising.

-In order to develop a business plan, clarity is required what business model(s) your business will use.
+In order to develop a business plan, clarity is required on what business model(s) your business will use.
 Hence, in this article, we are going to review several business model examples and their impact when creating a business plan model.

-Business Model Examples – Your Key to Success
+Startup Business Model Examples – Your Key to Success

 Business owners have it hard, facing many challenges in making their businesses grow.
 Planning and strategizing will need to face reality very soon when choosing a business model to implement.
 Every business plan model will, of course, has its advantages and disadvantages and also needs to be checked if that really will work for the type of business you are going to pursue.
 Nevertheless, choosing a great business model allows can create significant value for customers and turn your enterprise into a financial success.